This post may contain affiliate links. Please see my disclosure policy for more details.

 Hopefully I’ve covered all the important items you need on my house sitter checklist in terms of how to prepare your house for your house sitter and how to get your pets ready!
 But feel free to leave any additional ideas in the comments below.

 If you haven’t yet sourced a house sitter, or you want to know more about how it works, make sure you check out my other house sitting guides:

-If you fancy house sitting yourself to save money on your travels, follow the links below to sign up to either Trusted House Sitters (best for worldwide travel) or Aussie House Sitters (the biggest house-sitting website in Australia):
+If you fancy house sitting yourself to save money on your travels, follow the links below to sign up to my recommended house-sitting websites:

 Happy house sitting and happy holidays!

 Pin it for Later!